Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Introduction

-In a network coding protocol~\cite{Ahlswede_IT,Li_IT}, every intermediate node (all nodes except the source and target nodes) in a communication network combines the incoming packets to output another packet.
-These protocols enjoy much improved throughput, efficiency and scalability compared to the conventional store-and-forward routing where an incoming packet is relayed as it is.
-However, these protocols are prone to \textit{pollution attacks} caused by malicious intermediate nodes that inject invalid packets in the network.
-These invalid packets produce more such packets downstream.
-In the worst case, the target node cannot decode the original file sent to it via the network.
-Secure network coding (SNC) protocols use cryptographic primitives in order to prevent these attacks.
-In an SNC protocol, the source node authenticates each of the packets to be transmitted through the network by attaching a small tag to it.
+In a network coding protocol~\cite{Ahlswede_IT,Li_IT}, each intermediate node (except sender/receiver nodes) on a network path combines incoming packets to output another packet.
+These protocols enjoy higher throughput, efficiency and scalability than the store-and-forward routing, but they are prone to \textit{pollution attacks} by malicious intermediate nodes injecting invalid packets.
+These packets produce more such packets downstream, and the receiver might not finally decode the file sent by the sender node.
+Secure network coding (SNC) protocols use cryptographic techniques to prevent these attacks: the sender authenticates each packet by attaching a small tag to it.
 These authentication tags are generated using homomorphic message authentication codes (MACs)~\cite{HMAC_ACNS} or homomorphic signatures~\cite{Charles,BFKW_PKC,Gennaro_PKC,Dario_PKC}.
-Due to the homomorphic property of the tags, every intermediate node can combine the incoming packets (and their tags) to output another packet along with its authentication tag.
+Due to homomorphic property, an intermediate node can combine incoming packets (and their tags) into a packet and its tag.

 In this work, we look at the problem of constructing a secure cloud storage protocol for dynamic data (DSCS) from a different perspective.
-We investigate whether we can construct an efficient DSCS protocol using a secure network coding (SNC) protocol.
+We investigate whether we can construct an efficient DSCS protocol using an SNC protocol.
 In a previous work, Chen et al.~\cite{Sherman_IC} reveal a relationship between secure cloud storage and secure network coding.
-In particular, they show that one can exploit some of the procedures of a SNC protocol in order to construct a secure cloud storage protocol for static data.
-However, their construction does \textit{not} handle dynamic data --- that makes it insufficient in many cloud applications where a client needs to update (insert, delete or modify) her data efficiently.
-Clearly, a naive way to update data is to download the whole data file, perform the required updates and upload the file to the server again; but this procedure is highly inefficient as it requires huge amount of communication bandwidth for every update.
-Thus, further investigations are needed towards an efficient construction of a secure cloud storage protocol for dynamic data using a secure network coding protocol.
+In particular, they show that one can exploit some of the algorithms involved in an SNC protocol in order to construct a secure cloud storage protocol for static data.
+However, their construction does \textit{not} handle dynamic data --- that makes it insufficient in many applications where a client needs to update (insert, delete or modify) the remote data efficiently.
+Further investigations are needed towards an efficient DSCS construction using a secure network coding (SNC) protocol.